MGTheTrain/crypto-vault/cmd/crypto-vault-grpc-api/README.md

 #### Upload Blob (via grpcurl)

-**Note**: Multipart file uploads are not supported with grpc-gateway.
+**NOTE**: Multipart file uploads are not supported with grpc-gateway.
 Use grpcurl for uploads.

 ```bash
 cd ../../  # Navigate to project root